 - The attribute elevation is only applicable for wind turbines on land. - To aid identification of wind turbines on land by the mariner it may be useful to add the height of the top of the structure above ground level (vertical length) or above the general height datum (height). - For offshore wind turbines, the Boolean attribute in the water must be set to True to indicate that the feature is to be included in the ECDIS Base Display.
 Where such structures are located in the water it is not required to encode any supporting structures (for example piles). - For offshore wind turbines (attribute in the water = True), the attribute height is only relevant for fixed turbines, and is referred to the vertical datum (see clause 2.5.7). - For offshore wind turbines, the attribute vertical length is only relevant for floating wind turbines, and is referred to the sea level. - A ruined wind turbine should be encoded in the same way as the feature in good condition, but with attribute condition = 4 (wingless). - If it is required to encode sites of dismantled offshore wind turbines, this must be done using Foul Ground features (see clause 13.7), unless the source indicates that any remaining structure protrudes far enough above the seabed so as to be an obstruction to surface navigation, in which case this must be encoded using an Obstruction feature (see clause 13.6). - If it is required to encode an offshore wind farm, it must be done using the feature Offshore Production Area (see clause 14.6).
 An onshore wind farm must be encoded, where required, using the feature Production/Storage Area (see clause 7.6). - Wind turbines may carry lights (see Section 19) or fog signals (see clause 20.18).
-Where fitted, lights should be encoded as described in Section 19, with the Wind Turbine being used as the structure feature for the light equipment feature(s). - For encoding offshore safety zones around offshore wind turbines, see clause 14.1.3.
+Where fitted, lights should be encoded as described in Section 19, with the Wind Turbine being used as the structure feature for the light equipment feature(s). - If available and considered important for route planning and/or monitoring, the vertical uncertainty associated with encoded vertical clearance values should also be encoded. - For encoding offshore safety zones around offshore wind turbines, see clause 14.1.3.